TheLearningHead/Quiz-App/README.md

 1. **Clone or Download** this repository.
 2. Open `index.html` in your favorite browser.
+3. Or simply use it online at: [quiz-wizard-eight.vercel.app](https://quiz-wizard-eight.vercel.app/)
-3. Enter your name, select the number of questions and category, then click **Start Quiz**.
+4. Enter your name, select the number of questions and category, then click **Start Quiz**.
-4. Answer the questions, lock your answer, and see your results at the end!
+5. Answer the questions, lock your answer, and see your results at the end!

 ---